supercontainers/canopie-hpc/docs/cfp.md

 no expectation of substantive revision after peer review, though some submissions may be accepted conditional on specified changes ("shepherded").

+Rejected paper submissions could be offered the possibility to present as a lightning talk, at the discretion of the program committee.

 Submit your [SC24 CANOPIE-HPC paper](https://submissions.supercomputing.org/?page=Submit&id=SCWorkshopCANOPIEHPCSubmission&site=sc24)

 Submit your [SC24 CANOPIE-HPC lightning talk](https://submissions.supercomputing.org/?page=Submit&id=SCWorkshopCANOPIEHPCLightningTalkSubmission&site=sc24)